5.5. FTP/FTPS Usage¶

 folder starts with

 Any of the commands listed below will result in a failure:

 ftp> LIST */file* ftp> LIST some_*/file2.txt ftp> NLST som?/*

 Both LIST and NLST commands will only list direct (first level) folder members.

-On Unix and Linux systems, the server supports the SITE CHMOD command, which allows changing permissions for a target path.
+On Unix-like systems, the server supports the SITE CHMOD command, which allows changing permissions for a target path.

-SITE CHMOD is not specified in the FTP standard and it is not available on Windows, since permissions on Windows are different from those on Unix/Linux.
+SITE CHMOD is not specified in the FTP standard and it is not available on Windows, since permissions on Windows are different from those on Unix-like systems.